Agile Project Management and Its Impact

 Organizations seeking to adopt an Agile approach are sometimes concerned of some myths surrounding the Agile Project Management framework, like Project Management is irrelevant or unnecessary.
 This has led some to an incorrect perception that Agile is only applicable for small, simple pieces of work, and that organizations would need to choose either Agile or formal project management and corporate processes.
 However this perception is incorrect.

-- Certification: Agile Project Management, and its parent process DSDM Atern, have a formal recognized certification process.
-Within an Organization, this can be used as development tool.
-The certification can also be used in recruitment process, to filter & identify correct resource pool for hiring.
+Certification: Agile Project Management, and its parent process DSDM Atern, have a formal recognized certification process.
+Within an Organization, this can be used as a development tool.
+The certification can also be used in the recruitment process, to filter & identify correct resource pool for hiring.

 The major challenges with agile project management include: